patfiaux/CRSsim/README.md

 ## 1.1 Installations and Setup for Simulations
 The simulations are done in R [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher

-Download source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`
+Download source code to your desired location: `https://github.com/patfiaux/CRSsim.git`

 To simulate data you need the packages below.
 If you don't have them, install them using the command after the '#'):
 ### 1.1.1 R packages